Land Between the Lakes National Recreation Area

-Land Between the Lakes National Recreation Area (LBL) is a United States 171280 acre in Kentucky and Tennessee between Lake Barkley and Kentucky Lake.
+Land Between the Lakes National Recreation Area (LBL) is a 171280 acre national recreation area in Kentucky and Tennessee, United States, between Lake Barkley and Kentucky Lake.
 It was designated as a national recreation area in 1963 by President John F. Kennedy and developed using funds appropriated during the Johnson administration.

 Originally managed by the Tennessee Valley Authority, which constructed dams to create the two lakes in this area, the recreation area was later transferred to the administration of the United States Forest Service.
 In 1991, it was designated a UNESCO Biosphere Reserve.
 President Donald Trump's administration withdrew it from the program as of June 2017.
 An estimated 2 million people visit the area each year.

 Geography

 The Tennessee and Cumberland rivers flow very close to each other in the northwestern corner of Middle Tennessee and Western Kentucky, separated by a narrow and mostly low ridge.
 The area of land that separates the two bodies of water has been known as "Between the Rivers" since the 1830s or 1840s.

 After the Cumberland River was impounded in the 1960s and a canal was constructed between the two manmade lakes, Land Between the Lakes became one of the largest inland peninsulas in the United States.
 Downstream from this area, the courses of the two rivers: the mouth of the Cumberland empties into the Ohio River approximately 4 mi (7 km) from that of the Tennessee.